StevenClontz/vsSMB3/README.md

 To contribute, open an Issue with feedback on the game, or submit a Pull Request with new variants or corrections.
 Hope you enjoy vsSMB3!

+(Thanks to @ZSarver for helping me refine these rules in their early stages.)

 <!-- references -->
 [world_1]: https://raw.githubusercontent.com/StevenClontz/VersusSMB3/master/world_1.png "World 1"
 [normal_level]: https://raw.githubusercontent.com/StevenClontz/VersusSMB3/master/normal_level.png "Normal Level"